lcod-team/lcod-components/docs/PLAN.md

      (setup, target compose with slots, expectations, metrics) inside the current kernel.
-   - Provide a `tooling/testkit/plan@1` aggregator that discovers unit tests (glob or explicit list), executes them sequentially/parallel in a single kernel instance, and emits a structured report.
+   - Provide a `tooling/testkit/plan@1` aggregator that discovers unit tests (glob or explicit list), executes them sequentially/parallel in a single kernel instance, and emits a structured report. `tooling/testkit/all@0.1.0` now performs discovery + execution per kernel while `tooling/testkit/assemble` merges the resulting plans into a matrix.
    - Guard against regressions by adding nested examples (e.g. `std/json/decode_failure` where one `testkit.unit` validates another).
+   - Document the repository convention (`tests/testkit/**`) so every package exposes the same structure (see `docs/TESTKIT.md`).
    - Add helper stubs (`tooling/testkit/emitter@1`, `tooling/testkit/spy@1`, …)
      to generate fixtures and capture slot activity.
    - Update the repository runner (`scripts/run-tests.mjs`) to drive the plan and